ellisztamas/evolvienna/index.md

 Click [here](tutorial_figshare.pdf) to download the PDF with the tutorial.

-_Reminder_: If you follow this procedure you are effectively __publishing__ your poster.
+__Reminder:__ If you follow this procedure you are effectively __publishing__ your poster.
 If you do not like that, please contact a member of the organizing committee.

 ---